 • Registration Opens

 • Information Sharing: How to Help Agencies Share Information on Risks & Defenses

 A GAO report in mid-2024 did a deep dive into information sharing among agencies, what was working and what needed improvement.
-This session will discuss what GAO learned and what parts of the National Cybersecurity Strategy are working and what is still challenging to agencies.
+This session will discuss what GAO learned about what is working for agencies and how information sharing can be effective in reducing cyber risks.

+• Registration Opens